dabeastnet/PixelPoSH/README.md

 ## Usage

 To generate an image, you can use the `New-RandomImage` function with its parameters.
-By default, the script randomly selects one of the 4 modes: `Bubble, Circle, Stripe, Square`.
+By default, the script randomly selects one of the 4 modes: `Bubble, Circle, Stripe, Square, PaletteWave and GradientWave`.
 For each mode you define yourself, it will randomly select one of the modes.

 ### Color Palettes